 This will be your new kitchen best friend.
 While our original set of Teflon pans served us well, we eventually had to get rid of all of them because, even despite our best efforts, they became scratched and the Teflon started to chip off, which is a health hazard.
 When properly maintained, a cast iron IS non-stick and far more versatile than a Teflon pan-I love that you can move it from stove top to oven.
 A cast iron does require a little more upkeep but this pan will literally last you a lifetime if you are willing to put in a little extra work for it.
 We love using ours to make restaurant style steaks and these tasty but simple chicken thighs.
 You can also use it to make yourself a giant pazookie and let’s be real, who can even argue with that kind of logic?
-Bonus add-ons to make this better: If you register for a Lodge cast iron, also be sure to register for their sillicone handle cover, it’s a must have!
+Bonus add-ons to make this better: If you register for a Lodge cast iron, also be sure to register for their sillicone cast iron handle cover, it’s a must have!

-Oxo’s 3 in 1 Avocado Tool
+OXO’s 3 in 1 Avocado Tool

 Kitchen-aid Stand mixer & Attachments

 OK, so I know what you’re thinking… “Isn’t that the vintage thing that grandmas use for baking?
 Nice to have, but so not necessary.”
 That’s totally what I thought too, which is why I never registered for one or thought twice about buying one until last year.
 At the risk of sounding like an infomercial, this baby does EVERYTHING.
-The basic kit comes with a dough hook, a flat beater and a wire whisk.
+The basic kit comes with a dough hook, a flat beater, and a wire whisk.
 These basic tools are great for baking, whipping fresh whipped cream, and the flat beater actually is surprisingly good at shredding chicken for enchiladas.
 The attachments are where things get really good though.
-There are so many great attachments but the ones we love are: The grinder attachment (fresh ground beef for burgers and tacos is like no other), The citrus juicer attachment (hello fresh oj and lemonade-without a sore wrist), and the fresh prep slicer (you can grate a mountain of cheese in record time or whip up a batch of scalloped potatoes easy peasy).
-My wish list for future buys are: The ice cream maker, the pasta roller, and the food processor (if my current one ever dies out).
+There are so many great attachments but the ones we love are The grinder attachment (fresh ground beef for burgers and tacos is like no other), The citrus juicer attachment (hello fresh OJ and lemonade-without a sore wrist), and the fresh prep slicer (you can grate a mountain of cheese in record time or whip up a batch of scalloped potatoes easy peasy).
+My wish list for future buys is The ice cream maker, the pasta roller, and the food processor (if my current one ever dies out).

 A GOOD Knife Set

 The old saying “Buy nice or buy twice” definitely applies here.
-A bad knife can make your cooking experience way more frustrating, time consuming and dangerous than it needs to be.
+A bad knife can make your cooking experience way more frustrating, time-consuming, and dangerous than it needs to be.
 We originally registered for a fairly cheap knife set (we thought it was fancy because it came with a block).
-For about 6 years we used those knives, struggled to cleanly slice even a tomato with the serrated edges until finally we replaced them with a proper set.
+For about 6 years we used those knives, struggled to cleanly slice even a tomato with the serrated edges until finally, we replaced them with a proper set.
 My only regret is that we waited so long to upgrade!
 Bonus accessories: A wood cutting board is softer on the knife when cutting and chopping, this is a great way to keep your knives in good shape in between sharpening.

 A Pepper Grinder

-This one might seem like a no-brainer, but honestly it wasn’t something I gave much thought to when we originally registered.
+This one might seem like a no-brainer, but honestly, it wasn’t something I gave much thought to when we originally registered.
 Pre-ground pepper just doesn’t compare to the fresh stuff!
 Nowadays there’s so much variety in style too that you can find the perfect match for your kitchen.

 There are so many things I could add to this list that I may have to do a part two at some point!
-I would love to hear which one of these things you’re planning to add to your own registry and other items that you think are a must have!
+I would love to hear which one of these things you’re planning to add to your own registry and other items that you think are a must-have!
 Leave a comment below and tell me what you’re thinking!